 The safest thing you can do when starting a business is to test the market first.
 They say, “You will never know if it’s going to work, if you won’t try it,” therefore another way to try is to test it first.
 It will save you a lot of stress, time, money, and other resources.

 For example; if you are a new author and writer, when it comes to publishing your first book in print you may not have other options other than self-publishing.
-Let’s face it; self-publishing is not cheap.
-And if you only love to write but hate to sell, self-publishing is even more expensive.
 Thank God for social media nowadays, within a click, we can market anything we want.
-So, another way to test the market for your book is to publish an e-book.
-It will cost you less, but again your other aim is to test if there are people out there who will want to pay for that book.
+So another way to test the market for your book is to first publish it as an e-book to test if there are people out there who will want to pay for that book.
 Then when you get enough feedback, you can decide to publish in print.

 I am a huge fun of free product samples and free trial services.
-Honestly, I think it’s the clever thing that businesses have come up with.
-For some products out there as customers, there is a need to test them before we can purchase them.
-But as an entrepreneur, I don’t see the need to produce and stock more products, without testing the market first.
+Honestly, I think it’s the clever thing and idea that businesses and entrepreneurs have come up with because for some products out there as customers, there is a need to test them before we can purchase them.

 Please leave your comments and join the discussion.